 I have the unique experience of having Lyme disease myself, being married to someone with Lyme, and parenting a child with Lyme.
 With that eI have also supported hundreds of people seeking treatment.
 I am uniquely qualified in identifying lyme disease symptoms in children and a few of my first questions of anyone, and especially in the case of children, are:

 - Have they ever been bit by a tick?

 - Have they recently experienced any trauma?

-In answer to my first question, I often hear, “Yes, but it was tiny,” or “Yes, but it wasn’t engorged.”
-Sometimes I hear, “Yes, but it wasn’t attached for that long, and that was years ago.”
+In answer to my first question I often hear, “Yes, but it was tiny” or “Yes, but it wasn’t engorged” or “Yes, but it wasn’t attached for that long and that was years ago”.
 There are many thoughts and opinions regarding how long a tick has to be attached in order to transmit the disease.
-According to WebMD, it can be as short as four hours and according to a study published by Eisen and colleagues, a tick that is partially fed may be able to transmit diseases faster.
+According to WebMD it can be as short as 4 hours and according to a study published by Eisen and colleagues a tick that is partially fed may be able to transmit diseases faster.